 After seven years with Health Education England as pharmacy dean for London and the South East, Gail Fleming has joined the Royal Pharmaceutical Society to lead its directorate of education.
 Fleming met with The Pharmaceutical Journal to explain how the directorate will support pharmacists with lifelong learning.

 Source: Nic Bunce / The Pharmaceutical Journal

-Gail Fleming joined the Royal Pharmaceutical Society (RPS) in September 2018, as director of the newly-created directorate of education.
-Here, she talks to Corrinne Burns about the directorate’s remit and objectives and, in particular, its plans for UK-wide postgraduate pharmacy training.
+Gail Fleming joined the Royal Pharmaceutical Society (RPS) in September 2018 as director of the newly created directorate of education.
+Here, she talks to The Pharmaceutical Journal about the directorate’s remit and objectives and, in particular, its plans for UK-wide postgraduate pharmacy training.

 What is your background?

 I started my career working in a hospital pharmacy, mainly in care of older people.
 I then went on to specialise in paediatrics.
 Later, I moved into education and training, and found that was something I really enjoyed.
 I’ve stayed in that area ever since, moving from working in a hospital to a regional role and ultimately to Health Education England (HEE).

 I was with HEE from the day it opened its doors in June 2012.
 I was the pharmacy dean for London and the South East of England, and was responsible for managing the development of the pharmacy workforce across that area.
 I also led the development and implementation of the national preregistration pharmacist recruitment scheme for England and Wales through a platform called Oriel.
 That’s in its second year now.